 Acne surgery

-Isotretinoin – Oral isotretinoin, commonly known as Accutane or by its brand names Absorica, Claravis, Zenatane, or Amnesteem, is an FDA-approved treatment for severe, cystic, or scarring acne.
+• Isotretinoin – Oral isotretinoin, commonly known as Accutane or by its brand names Absorica, Claravis, Zenatane, or Amnesteem, is an FDA-approved treatment for severe, cystic, or scarring acne.
 Like tretinoin, isotretinoin is derived from vitamin A and is used when antibiotics and topical creams have not effectively cleared acne.
-The federal government regulates this medication because of the serious birth defects it can cause if taken.
+The federal government regulates this medication because of the serious congenital disabilities it can cause if taken.
 Conversely, pregnant women or those who become pregnant while using Accutane should not take it.
 Isotretinoin should never be used during pregnancy or while breastfeeding, as it can be harmful if absorbed into the fetal bloodstream.

 cp 21 accutane MGWatermark V2 FRONT